Knowledge hub

 Our site is weak.
 Should we still run ads?

 Usually not at scale.
-We tell you when the page is the cap.
+We tell you when the page is the issue.
 Often we send you to a homepage review or site work first so spend is not wasted.

 How do you define success?